Thelonious Monk: 1955–1961: Riverside Records

 "Crepuscule with Nellie", recorded in 1957, was referred to by biographer Robin D. G. Kelley as Monk's "only through-composed composition, meaning that there is no improvising.
 It is Monk's concerto, if you will, and in some ways it speaks for itself.
 But he wrote it very, very carefully and very deliberately and really struggled to make it sound the way it sounds. ... it was his love song for Nellie".

-The Five Spot residency ended Christmas 1957; Coltrane left to rejoin Davis's group, and the band was effectively disbanded.
-Monk did not form another long-term band until June 1958 when he began a second residency at the Five Spot, again with a quartet, this time with Griffin (Charlie Rouse later) on tenor, Ahmed Abdul-Malik on bass, and Roy Haynes on drums.
+The Five Spot residency ended on Christmas 1957; Coltrane left to rejoin Miles Davis's group, and the band was effectively disbanded.
+Monk did not form another long-term band until June 1958, when he began a second residency at the Five Spot with Griffin (later replaced by Charlie Rouse) on tenor saxophone, Ahmed Abdul-Malik on bass, and Roy Haynes on drums.

-On October 15, 1958, en route to a week-long engagement for the quartet at the Comedy Club in Baltimore, Maryland, Monk and de Koenigswarter were detained by police in Wilmington, Delaware.
+On October 15, 1958, en route to a week-long engagement for the quartet at the Comedy Club in Baltimore, Monk and de Koenigswarter were detained by police in Wilmington, Delaware.
 When Monk refused to answer questions or cooperate with the policemen, they beat him with a blackjack.
-Although they had authorization to search the vehicle and found narcotics in suitcases held in the trunk of the Baroness's car, Judge Christie of the Delaware Superior Court ruled that the unlawful detention of the pair, and the beating of Monk, rendered the consent to the search void as it was given under duress.
+Although they had authorization to search the vehicle and found narcotics in suitcases held in the trunk of the car, Judge Christie of the Delaware Superior Court ruled that the unlawful detention of the pair and the beating of Monk rendered the consent to the search void as it was given under duress.